bonomani/devmon/docs/TEMPLATES.md

 - .../devmon/templates/cisco-2950/cpu/exceptions
 - .../devmon/templates/cisco-2950/cpu/message

 A line beginning with "#" is a comment, supported by all these files except the "message" file.

 ## The 'oids' file

-The oids file contains, you guessed it, the oids that you want to SNMP query for this type of device.
+The "oids" file contains the SNMP queries you want to make for this device type.
 It should look something like this:

 ```
 sysDescr        : .1.3.6.1.2.1.1.1.0               : leaf